+Course Add No charge

-Course Drop
+Course Drop No charge

-Diop To clarge

-Credit by Examination\$5/credit
+Credit by Examination \$5/credi

-Placement Test\$5
+Placement Test \$5

-ate registration:
+Late registration:

-Twelve credit hours or more, beginning first week of classes\$10
+Twelve credit hours or more, beginning first day of classes s\$10

-Each week thereafter (to maximum of \$25)\$5

-Eleven credits or fewer, beginning third week\$5

-Official copy of LBCC transcript\$2
+Official copy of LBCC transcript \$2

-Unofficial copy of LBCC transcript\$.50
+Unofficial copy of LBCC transcript \$.50

-Physical education activity fees (some courses)variable
+Physical education activity fees (some courses) variable

-Student Activity and Program Fee:

-Each student is assessed a \$1.34 per credit charge, to a maximum of \$16.08, as a student activity and program fee.
-The fee is included in the \$23 per credit tuition and fee charge listed above.
+Student Activity and Program Fee: Each student is assessed a \$1.40 per credit charge, to a maximum of \$16.80, as a student activity and program fee.
+The fee is included in the \$24 per credit tuition and fee charge listed above.
 Non-credit students who want to receive the benefits and services of the Linn-Benton Community College identification card may pay a special service fee of \$2 per term.
 Income derived from the fee is used to support a variety of extracurricular activities and programs, including athletics, artist and lecturer guest appearances, clubs and organizations, and a variety of recreational and social activities.
 More information about the activities supported by the fee is available in the Student Programs Office, College Center Building, room 213.